Fetch

 })

-In reality, no fetch request is made and the handler is directly called thanks to unjs/unenv.
+In reality, no fetch request is made and the handler is directly called, thanks to unenv.
 This is useful to avoid making HTTP request overhead.